akobr/mono.me/docs/42for.net/platform/overview.md

 ![annotations](images/annotations.jpg)

-TODO: change to interactive component with synonyms and examples
+**TODO: change to interactive component with synonyms and examples**

 The **subject** should represent the most important entity, it is like the sun of your business solar system.
 The next one is **context**, which represet a parallel universe in the solar system.
 You can imagine it as a first level of abstraction.
 The last annotion of **responsibility** is like a planet or a building block of your business.
-It most of the cases a responsibility represet one satelite in the monolith application.
+It most of the cases a responsibility represet one satelite in the modulith application.

 The relationships between these block are ilustrated on the next diagram.
 A subject has one or more contexts, and **use** multiple responsibilities.
 A combination of context and responsibility is a concrete unit of work or **execution** of a satelite.

 ![annotations](images/annotations-relations.jpg)

-TODO: change to interactive component with detailed tooltip descriptions
+**TODO: change to interactive component with detailed tooltip descriptions**

 The model is kept simple but quite generic to make it possible to describe a lot of variations of complex software systems.
 It can describe relation between your SaS product and your customers, a complex business workflows or differences between versions of a software which is released in major versions every year.
 There are no limits for the imagination and what you want to describe by the annotation model, it should be always something which will help you to manage your product.

 ::: tip
 This platform can be very useful for microservices aproach because it can help you to picture the full architecture of the system and simplify management.
-The platform is modeled to handle hundred thousands or millions of annotations and serve them blazingly fast.
+The platform is modeled to handle hundred thousands of annotations and serve them blazingly fast.
 :::

 ## Supervisor